MojokojoXD/kyc-patch/components/PageComponents/onboarding/forms/individual/_stages/Disclosures/_steps/AfrinvestEmailIndemnity/docs/indemnity-agreement.md

-indemnify the Company against all claims which may be made against it in consequence thereof and to pay to it on demand, all payments, losses, costs and expenses made, suffered or incurred by the Company in consequence thereof or arising therefrom.
+indemnify the Company against all claims which may be made against it in consequence thereof and to pay to it on demand, all payments, losses, costs and expenses made, suffered or incurred by the Company in consequence thereof or arising there from.

 I also agree to pay the Company on demand, any further charges and interest which may arise in the event of any claim being made